Natashina/Movies-ETL/README.md

 A function named parse_dollars turns the extracted values into a numeric value, it takes in a string and returns a floating-point number.
 The original data of Box Office column is eliminated.

-5485 rows match either form one or form two; and 1548 rows in Box Office columnare showing null values.
+5485 rows match either form one or form two; and 1548 rows in "Box Office" column are showing null values.
 Box office column and Budget are assumed to be in the same currency.
 In a reality these columns include multiple currency types.

 Future version of the Function and the enhancement would be to include code to convert multiple currency to a single currency.